Adam Yates: 2021

-Early in the 2021 season he placed 2nd at the UAE Tour and then won the 2021 Volta a Catalunya.
-He did not ride in the Tour de France, but he did compete in the 2020 Summer Olympics in Tokyo where he earned a top 10 in the road race.
-Following the Games he rode the 2021 Vuelta a España, where he finished fourth, his joint best finish in a Grand Tour alongside his performance in the 2016 Tour.
-In October he competed in the autumn Italian classics, finishing fourth in the Giro dell'Emilia, second in Milano–Torino and third in Il Lombardia, where he outsprinted Roglič in the chase group behind winner Tadej Pogačar and runner-up Fausto Masnada to take his first podium in a monument.
-Following the end of his season, he ran the Barcelona Marathon the following month, completing the course in 2:58:44.
+He finished in ninth place in the road race at the COVID-19 pandemic-delayed Tokyo Olympics, as the last rider in the eight-rider chase group that determined the silver and bronze medals behind race winner Richard Carapaz.
+Riding the Vuelta a España for the first time since 2018, Yates moved into the top ten overall after stage seven, remaining there for the rest of the race; he went into the final 34 km individual time trial stage exactly one minute from a podium finish, but lost further time to Jack Haig and ultimately finished fourth overall, his joint-best result in a Grand Tour to that point.
+In October he competed in the autumn Italian classics, finishing fourth in the Giro dell'Emilia, second in Milano–Torino, and third in Il Lombardia, where he outsprinted Primož Roglič in the chase group behind winner Pogačar and runner-up Fausto Masnada to take his first podium in a cycling monument.
+Following the end of his season, he ran the Barcelona Marathon the following month, completing the course in 2 hours, 58 minutes and 44 seconds.